-Graduate programs in Civil and Environmental Engineering that lead to the master of science and doctor of philosophy degrees are offered.
-The curricular and research programs emphasize engineering related to environmental processes, sustainable transportation systems, geotechnical, geoenvironmental and structural analysis.
+Graduate programs in Civil and Environmental Engineering (CEE) that lead to the master of science and doctor of philosophy degrees are offered.
+The curricular and research programs emphasize engineering related to environmental and hydrological processes, sustainable transportation systems, materials, and geotechnical, geoenvironmental and structural engineering.

-Graduate students of CEE can concurrently pursue certificates of graduate education in sustainable transportation systems, complex systems, and ecological economics.
+Graduate students of CEE can concurrently pursue certificates of graduate study in, for example, complex systems and ecological economics.

-Aultman-Hall, Lisa M.; Professor, School of Engineering; PHD, McMaster University
+Aultman-Hall, Lisa M.; Professor, Civil and Environmental Engineering; PHD, McMaster University

-Bomblies, Arne; Assistant Professor, School of Engineering; PHD, Massachusetts Institute of Technology
+Bomblies, Arne; Associate Professor, Civil and Environmental Engineering; PHD, Massachusetts Institute of Technology

-Dewoolkar, Mandar M; Associate Professor, School of Engineering; PHD, University of Colorado Boulder
+Dewoolkar, Mandar M; Professor, Civil and Environmental Engineering; PHD, University of Colorado Boulder

-Garcia, Luis; Professor, School of Engineering; PHD, University of Colorado
+Garcia, Luis; Professor, Civil and Environmental Engineering; PHD, University of Colorado

-Ghazanfari, Ehsan; Assistant Professor, School of Engineering; PHD, Lehigh University
+Ghazanfari, Ehsan; Assistant Professor, Civil and Environmental Engineering; PHD, Lehigh University

-Hernandez, Eric M.; Assistant Professor, School of Engineering; PHD, Northeastern University
+Hernandez, Eric M.; Associate Professor, Civil and Environmental Engineering; PHD, Northeastern University

-Holmen, Britt A.; Associate Professor, School of Engineering; PHD, Massachusetts Institute of Technology
+Holmen, Britt A.; Professor, Civil and Environmental Engineering; PHD, Massachusetts Institute of Technology

-Pinder, George Francis; Professor, School of Engineering; PHD, University of Illinois Urbana-Champaign
+Pinder, George Francis; Professor, Civil and Environmental Engineering; PHD, University of Illinois Urbana-Champaign

-Rizzo, Donna Marie; Professor, School of Engineering; PHD, University of Vermont
+Rizzo, Donna Marie; Professor, Civil and Environmental Engineering; PHD, University of Vermont

-Rosowsky, David; Professor, School of Engineering; PHD, Johns Hopkins University
+Rosowsky, David; Professor, Civil and Environmental Engineering; PHD, Johns Hopkins University

-Tan, Ting; Assistant Professor, School of Engineering; PHD, Princeton University
+Tan, Ting; Assistant Professor, Civil and Environmental Engineering; PHD, Princeton University

 CE 218.
 Numerical Methods for Engineer.
 3 Credits.